marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 #### Assignments due
 1. Reading notes
-2. 3-min video presentation on reasoning, methods, and results of added annotations
+2. 3-min video presentation on reasoning, methods, and results of added annotations (by start of class)
-3. Peer grades of flash talks (by end of class)
+3. Peer grades of flash talks (by end of day)
-4. Final annotation files, with instructions attached for how to add annotations
+4. Final annotation files, with instructions attached for how to add annotations (by end of day)

 ### Week 08: Thursday, 21 May 2020